quantaosun/webdock/README.md

 1. The following was changed in this notebook compared to the above two:
 1. This notebook provides docking with a pocket water option compared to the original one, what I have done is use Pymol to keep 5 of the ligand then use the water-contained receptor in docking.
 There are two cells,and you should only run one of them, be careful!
+The first one is docking without waters, the second with waters.

 ```
 com_file = open('fetch_and_clean.pml','w')